Today Gold Rate

 Rose by 112% to 270.1 tonnes

-Why is India a Good Option to Invest in Gold?
+Why is Gold a Good Option to Invest in India?

 If you are keen to invest in gold, you’ll get a plethora of investment options in India.
 But before investing in gold, you need to be clear about certain things such as why you are investing, the tax liability, the other investment options and everything that you aspire to know about gold.
 Gold trading has picked the pace within a short span of time by offering favourite investment avenues in India.
 Though Indian gold market witnessed a stagger in the initial phase of this year regarding Indian Gold Rate, the stalwarts say this is a transitory phase that will pass by soon.